Neural Integral Equations

 We now discuss the case of IEs where the integral operator involves integration over a multi-dimensional domain of $\mathbb R^n$.
-This is the IE version of PDEs, and they are commonly referred to as Partial Integral Equations (PIEs).
+This is the IE version of PDEs, and they are commonly referred to as Partial Integral Equations (PIEs) when integration occurs on different components separately.
+We will consider equations where the multi-dimensional integral is obtained through multiple integrations.
 An equation of this type takes the form

 where $\Omega \subset \mathbb R^n$ is a domain in $\mathbb R^n$, and $\bold y: \Omega \times \mathbb R\longrightarrow \mathbb R^m$.
 Here $m$ does not necessarily coincide with $n$.